This post may contain affiliate links. Read our disclosure here.

 These quilted sleeping bags from Adairs come in a cute range of patterns, and even include a pillow!
 They easily roll up for transport or storage and include carry handles.
 Perfect for camping trips and sleepovers.

 Card games are a popular choice for us when we travel.
-Small and lightweight, a deck of cards takes up very little room in our caravan or suitcases, don’t require batteries, offer hours of entertainment, and make a great Christmas stocking stuffer.
+Small and lightweight, a deck of cards takes up very little room in our caravan or suitcase, don’t require batteries, offer hours of entertainment, and make a great Christmas stocking stuffer.
 Some of our favourites are UNO, Sleeping Queens, Go Sushi, Phase 10 and Princess Snap.
+For even more options, check out the range of high-quality, family-friendly games available from Adventure Awaits.

-Some other ideas for travel gifts for kids include:
+Some other great ideas for travel gifts for kids include:

 - This beautiful, interactive Lift The Flap Questions and Answers About Our World Book by Usbourne is perfect for the younger family members to learn more about the world around them.